Connecting to databases that support ODBC from Python with mxODBC

 ./isql -v mssql-python-mxodbc

-This should connect successfully and you will then get a prompt where you can type "help" to get a list of tables.
-Just press return in an empty prompt line to exit.
+This should connect successfully and you'll then get a prompt where you can type help to get a list of tables.
+Just press Return in an empty prompt line to exit.

 Run python from the command line to get a python prompt.
 The example session below uses the sample Easysoft data source shown earlier.
 In the DriverConnect call, replace mssql-python-mxodbc with the name of your data source.